rjnesspor/interpreter/README.md

 # interpreter

 This program interprets a custom made language.
-The interpreter currently performs basic syntax/semantic checking.
+The interpreter currently performs syntax/semantic checking and will produce syntax/runtime errors where appropriate.

-There is also an [compiler](https://github.com/rjnesspor/compiler) available for this language but doesn't currently support many directives.
+~~There is also an [compiler](https://github.com/rjnesspor/compiler) available for this language but doesn't currently support many directives.~~ This compiler is old and outdated.
+I advise against even looking at it until I update it to the newest syntax of this language.

 Syntax Rules
 -
 - Strings must be wrapped in quotes (i.e. "Hello, world!").
 - Only single binary operations are supported (i.e. redefine x as x + y + z is NOT valid (2 binary ops)).
 - Loop conditions are **not** supported currently.
 Only integer literals.
-- Variable scope (block) is **not** supported.
-All variables are treated as global.
+- ~~Variable scope (block) is **not** supported.
+All variables are treated as global.~~ Scope is now supported (and enforced)!

 Acceptable Directives